techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 AUTH0_DOMAIN=
 ```

-We've enabled our GitHub repository on [Travis CI](https://travis-ci.org/), but we now need to create a `.travis.yml` file so that [Travis CI](https://travis-ci.org/) knows what to do with this.
-So create the file and put the following in:
+You have enabled your GitHub repository on [Travis CI](https://travis-ci.org/), but you still need to create a `.travis.yml` file so that [Travis CI](https://travis-ci.org/) knows what to do with your repository.
+So, create the file and put the following in:

 ```yml
 language: php